Phoenix Wrongful Death Lawyer

 If the defendant’s lawyers are successful, there will be a percentage applied to both parties.
 The financial award will be reduced by the percentage that is given to the deceased.
 For instance, if the deceased is determined to be 25% at fault on a $1 million award, then the final award will be $750,000.

-When Must a Wrongful Death Claim Be Filed?
+When Must a Wrongful Death Claim Be Filed in Phoenix?

 The statute of limitations determines how soon after an event occurs that legal proceedings must begin.
 In most circumstances, this is a two-year limit.
 There may, though, be some exceptions, in particular a likely shorter timeline if the government is at all involved.